Ronabul/rust_learning/README.md

 # rust_learning
-i am ron and this is where i learn rust.
+hello this is where me and my friends learn rust!